Oussama Darfalou

-Oussama Darfalou (أسامة درفلو; born 29 September 1993) is an Algerian professional footballer who plays as a forward for Shaanxi Union in the China League One, and the Algeria national team.
+Oussama Darfalou (أسامة درفلو; born 29 September 1993) is an Algerian professional footballer who plays as a forward for US Biskra.

 Club career

 RC Arbaâ

 Coming from USM Alger Reserve team, Oussama Darfalou spent his first professional contract with RC Arbaâ.
 On 16 August 2014, he made his debut for the team in the Ligue 1 against USM El Harrach as a starter and scored the winning goal.
 In that season Darfalou participated in all the matches in Ligue 1 and scored 12 goals, in the Algerian Cup from 6 games scored two goals and managed to lead his team to the final for the first time where they defeated against MO Béjaïa.

 USM Alger

 In June 2015, Darfalou was loaned out by RC Arbaâ to USM Alger for the 2015–16 season. but later USM Alger bought the player's contract and went on for three seasons, he made his debut for the team in the Ligue 1 against USM Blida as a substitute in 1–0 loss.
 Later Darfalou scored his first goal with the club against his former club RC Arbaâ in 4–0 victory.
 Darfalou suffered several injuries during the season and played only 13 games and scored four goals in all competitions, and despite that and in his first season achieved the first title in his professional career by winning the league title.

 The following season improved the player's return despite suffering injuries on several occasions risked keep him out of play for nearly two months.
 However, he participated in 28 matches and scored 12 goals in all competitions, and in the first match of the season against MO Béjaïa scored a goal, as for his first goal in continental competitions was against Rail Club du Kadiogo in CAF Champions League in 2–0 victory.
 Later, he scored three goals in the same competition.
 That season Darfalou also achieved his second title, the Super Cup, although he did not participate because of injury.
 Finally, in the last game of the Ligue 1, Darfalou scored his first hat-trick in his career against JS Saoura.

 The 2017–18 season was full of contrast for Darfalou.
 While from a collective point of view, his club, USM Alger, realized an average course finishing sixth in the standings and not winning any trophy, the striker succeeded in registering 24 goals in 38 games in all competitions.
 He distinguished himself by claiming the title of top scorer in the Algerian league with 18 goals in 27 games.
 At the end of the contract at the USMA at the end of the season, Darfalou decided not to remain at the Rouge et Noir and received solicitations from European clubs.
 It is first announced in Switzerland, Grasshopper Club Zürich, then in Germany, Hamburger SV. however, The HSV leaders, denied any contact with the player on 23 May 2018.